 Once I started using this rule, I found that it not only kept clutter from taking over my space, it also helped me to be more intentional about my purchases.

-Since I (try to) force myself to purge my two items as soon as I get home with new items, my focus is also on putting away my new items.
+Since I (try to) purge my two items as soon as I get home with new items, my focus is also on putting away my new items.

 If I discover that I’m unwilling to purge two items, then I return my purchases!

 Another one of my favorite tips for getting your home office organized is to create office zones!
 Learn more here: Supercharge Your Organization and Productivity with Office Zones.